Flame Retardants with Your Coffee? One Lump or Two?

 The problem – as usual – is that manufacturers aren't required to label their products with the materials/chemicals used during production.
 We've been searching for a coffee maker confirmed free of toxic flame retardants for the last two years since we first learned about the problem from EWG.
 We still haven't found a single manufacturer who can give us a clear answer after spending countless hours calling to find out if any use safer, non-halogenated flame retardants.

-You’ll almost always run into flame retardants in the electrical cords of nearly all appliances, but at least they’re not coming into contact with your drink.
-So while switching your coffee and tea makers out for a less toxic option may require making changes to your morning ritual, it’ll be worth it to stick with products made from mostly glass and stainless steel.
+You'll almost always run into flame retardants in the electrical cords of nearly all appliances, but at least they're not coming into contact with your drink.